Ruben-Krueger/cs_221_final_project/README.md

 ## Ruben Krueger, Marco Mora-Mendoza, Josh Wolff

-### Task: Given a protein's amino acid sequence, that is the protein's melting temperature?
+### Task: Given a protein's amino acid sequence, what is the protein's melting temperature?